 First known as Liardet’s Beach after Wilbraham Frederick Evelyn Liardet settled there in 1839 and built the first jetty and established postal and ferry services to Melbourne.
 After some agitation, it broke away from the Melbourne City Council to become a municipal district in 1860.
 It became a borough in 1863, changed its name to Port Melbourne in 1884 and became a town in 1893 and a city on May 14, 1919.

-Port Melbourne is a suburb of Melbourne, Australia, 5 km south-west from Melbourne’s Central Business District.
+Port Melbourne is a south eastern suburb of Melbourne, Australia, 5 km south-west from Melbourne’s Central Business District.
 It is split between the local government areas of Melbourne and Port Phillip.

 Port Melbourne is a sunny bayside suburb with gleaming modern architecture; look closer and find restored workers cottages and grand old pubs pubs paying homage to the bean and barley in typical Melbourne style.